NVlabs/splatnet/INSTALL.md

     export PYCAFFE_ROOT=$(pwd)/python
     export PYTHONPATH=\$PYCAFFE_ROOT:\$PYTHONPATH
     export PATH=\$CAFFE_ROOT/build/tools:\$PYCAFFE_ROOT:\$PATH
-    " >> ~/.bashrc  // this puts path in your .bashrc file -- it will take effect at next login sudo /bin/bash -c 'echo "$(pwd)/build/lib" >> /etc/ld.so.conf.d/caffe.conf'
+    " >> ~/.bashrc  # this puts path in your .bashrc file source ~/.bashrc
+    sudo /bin/bash -c 'echo "$(pwd)/build/lib" >> /etc/ld.so.conf.d/caffe.conf'
     sudo ldconfig
     ```

 * Ready to use!
     ```bash
-    # enter conda environment
+    # enter conda environment if you are not already in one
-    # you will need to use a new terminal for the first time
     source activate caffe
     ```

+Note that for multi-GPU usage (not used or tested in our experiments and demos) you will also need NCCL:
+* Before installing Caffe, install NCCL following [official instructions](https://github.com/NVIDIA/nccl).
+* Add `-DUSE_NCCL=1` flag for cmake.